What is Invoice Factoring?

 Recourse Factoring

-If your customer does not pay, you are responsible for repaying the advance to the factor.
-This is the more common and less expensive form, because the factor carries less risk.
+If your customer doesn't pay, you repay the advance.
+This is the cheaper, more common version because the factor carries less risk.

 Non-Recourse Factoring